General Info

 Has anyone come up with campaign rules for Full Thrust?

-There is nothing official apart from section 9 in FT2.
-There are a lot of posts on the FT eMail list archive and several sites on the FT webring with campaign rules.
+There is nothing official apart from section 9 in More Thrust.
+There are a lot of posts on the GZG eMail list archive and FT Facebook group with campaign rules.
+There once was a webring remember those.
+Old campaign rules can be found at the Expansion campaign site WM.

 What are the official colours for the GZG FT fleet?

-This is summarised in the FT Painting FAQ
+This is summarised in Full Thrust FAQ Painting .

 Are there any maps of the FT universe?